victor-yacovlev/fpmi-caos/harbour/arm/arm.md

 ## Commands

-For a complete list of 32-bit commands, see [this reference] (/practice/asm/arm_basics/arm_reference.pdf), starting at page 151.
+For a complete list of 32-bit commands, see [this reference](/practice/asm/arm_basics/arm_reference.pdf), starting at page 151.

 The ARM-32 architecture implies that almost all commands can have *conditional execution*.
 The condition is encoded with 4 bits in the command itself, and in terms of Assembly syntax, commands can have suffixes.
 Thus, each command consists of two parts (without spaces): the command itself and its suffix.